Muskan33/Task-Master/README.md

 # TASK MASTER

-A simple task managing app for Bubbsi's personal use.
+A simple task managing app for personal use.

 ## Description